Kraehenkind/dnd5e_monstersearch/readme.txt

 Overview

-This Flask application allows you to search for most existing monsters in Dungeons & Dragons 5th Edition (DnD 5e).
+This Flask application allows you to search for the most common monsters in DnD 5e.

 Setup

 Follow these steps to set up and run the project:

 1. Install Docker:
-   Make sure you have Docker installed on your machine.
+   Make sure you have Docker installed.
 You can find the installation instructions here: https://docs.docker.com/engine/install/

 2. Clone the Repository:
-   Clone this repository to your local machine.
+   Clone this repository.

 3. Start the Application:
    Navigate to the repository directory in your terminal and run the following command to start the application: